 Full disclosure: As a professor of library science and as a freelance consultant, I am not affiliated to academic publishing companies and have never received payments for services delivered to them, be they legacy publishers or new OA platforms.
 The special chair in library science I hold at the University of Amsterdam is supported by the Royal Library of the Netherlands (Koninklijke Bibliotheek).
 Both the university and the national library are organizations involved in negotiations with publishing companies over licencing ‘big deals’.
 I have never been involved in these negotiations and have not received any information other than from public sources.
 The views expressed in this post are mine and do not reflect policies of either the university or the national library.

-VSNU-Wiley: Not such a big deal for open access is licensed under a Creative Commons Attribution 4.0 International License.
+VSNU-Wiley: Not such a big deal for open access by Frank Huysmans is licensed under a Creative Commons Attribution 4.0 International License.